CVDL Information for Veterinarians

 If your client requests a necropsy, the following forms and all payments are required PRIOR to acceptance of the animal for testing.

-- Then, have a representative from your clinic call the CVDL Pathology Administrative Coordinator at 508-887-4800 to notify us of the incoming necropsy and to allow us to provide payment information.
+• Contact our Pathology Administrative Coordinator at 508-887-4800 to notify us of the incoming case and receive payment instructions.

-- Detailed instructions for submission will be provided only after completion of the form and payment.
+• Detailed instructions for submission will be provided only after the form is completed and payment is made.

-In all cases, the referring veterinarian is charged for the necropsy and associated fees.
-It is the veterinarian’s responsibility to communicate cost to the owner.
+All necropsy and associated fees are billed directly to the referring veterinarian.
+It is the veterinarian's responsibility to communicate these costs to the animal owner.

 Result Reporting